New ProShares ETFs exclude S&P 500 sectors

-BOSTON/NEW YORK, Sept 24 (Reuters) - ProShare Advisors said on Thursday it has launched four exchange-traded funds that exclude sectors of the S&P 500, a new approach that could appeal to investors skeptical of the proliferation of “smart beta” funds.
+BOSTON/NEW YORK (Reuters) - ProShare Advisors said on Thursday it has launched four exchange-traded funds that exclude sectors of the S&P 500, a new approach that could appeal to investors skeptical of the proliferation of “smart beta” funds.

 Closely-held ProShare Advisors of Bethesda, Maryland, said the new ProShares ETFs will offer investors exposure to the S&P 500, but without sectors including energy, financials, health care or technology.